balinterdi/balinterdi.github.com/source/_posts/2014-09-05-reminiscing-about-emberfest-2014.markdown

 the framework of choice for many in a few years.
 It is definitely a fascinating world to live in.

-I'll certainly be there at EmberConf 2015, so hopefully see you there!
+I'll certainly be there at EmberFest 2015, so hopefully see you there!

 [emberfest]: https://emberfest.eu
 [joachimhs]: https://haagen-software.no